Tuesday's recommendation: City Break in Budapest

-It is an accessible destination, where you can get by car very quickly if you live in western Romania.
-For those from Bucharest or the surrounding areas of the capital, we recommend flights by plane.
+It is an accessible destination, which can be reached very quickly by car if you live in western Romania.
+For those in Bucharest or the areas adjacent to the capital, we recommend flights.

 City Break in Budapest

 Currently, Wizz Air and TAROM are the only airlines with direct flights on the route Bucharest - Budapest.
 Wizz Air has 3 weekly flights on Wednesdays, Fridays and Sundays.
-It is worth mentioning that Wizz Air also operates weekly 2 flights, on Tuesdays and Saturdays, on the Cluj - Budapest route.
+It is worth mentioning that Wizz Air also operates weekly 2 flights, on Tuesdays and Saturdays, on the route Cluj - Budapest.

 Probably 2-3 days are not enough to discover a destination like Budapest, but it's a start.
 For February, tariffs at city breaks in Budapest starting from 299 EURO (accommodation + transport by plane).